Illegal immigration to India: 2025 deportations

-Following the Pahalgam terror attack by Pakistani terrorist group The Resistance Front, authorities across various states started a crackdown on illegal immigrants from Pakistan and began the process of deporting them.
+Following the Pahalgam terror attack by Pakistani militant group The Resistance Front, authorities across various states started a crackdown on illegal immigrants from Pakistan and began the process of deporting them.
 Many of these illegal immigrants had reportedly possessed voter IDs and ration cards, sparking a major controversy and debate as non-citizens do not have right to vote.
-Furthermore, short term visas of several Pakistani visitors, some of who were married to Indians, were also being cancelled.
+Furthermore, short term visas of several Pakistani visitors, some of whom were married to Indians, were also being cancelled.
 Apart from illegal immigrants from Pakistan, crackdown on illegal Bangladeshi immigrants was also intensified, with many caught using false IDs and expired visas.

 In addition to the deportations, illegal hutments and settlements were razed by authorities under protection from law enforcement officials in Ahmedabad.
 Furthermore, the Election Commission began a drive for voter identification before 2025 Bihar elections, during which several illegal Bangladeshis, Rohingyas, and Nepalis were found in the list and removed.